ShotaMiyazaki94/microjax/docs/_sources/usage.rst.txt

    forward_jit = jit(forward_model)
    J = jacfwd(forward_jit)(q)

-``jacfwd`` is especially useful when fitting multiple parameters simultaneously or when propagating uncertainties through a light-curve model.

 Note: The reverse-mode automatic differentiation in ``microJAX`` is currently under development due to memory handling issues.